ysoo/ysoo.github.io/content/posts/sentiment-analysis/part1/index.md

 - **2021-2022**: GPT-3 and multilingual models like XLM-R enabled few-shot and zero-shot learning in sentiment analysis.
 - **2023-Present**: Sentiment analysis reached human-level accuracy with models like GPT-3 excelling in few-shot, zero-shot learning, and multimodal data analysis.

+In this series, I think I might omit traditional ML models.
+While very interesting and is the basis for a lot of the information that we have today, I think my interest lies more in deep learning (at the moment) and less so on classic machine learning.

 #### What are Recurrent Neural Networks?

 I think this article assumes that we know what recurrent neural networks are.
 I think a pretty good learning resource for this is Ava and Alexander Amini's lecture series on YouTube.
 While I think the lecture on recurrent neural network itself wasn't the best out of the lecture series, it gave me a good idea on what it is.
 In fact, nearly all the graphics in this article are pulled from their lecture series.